Elastic and Kibana Install (Windows)

 ((Get-Content -path $Filename -Raw) -replace '#elasticsearch.ssl.verificationMode: full','elasticsearch.ssl.verificationMode: none') | Set-Content -Path $Filename

-You can now close the Elastic and Kibana PowerShell consoles.
+You can now close the PowerShell consoles you have open.

-It will then ask if you want to terminate the session.
+It will ask if you want to terminate the session.
 Enter Y to confirm.

 Install Elastic Service

-Run the following command in PowerShell to install the Elastic Service.
+Run the following command to install the Elastic service.

 C:\Apps\elasticsearch-8.17.3\bin\elasticsearch-service.bat install